 British Red Cross

-Was the deceased a British Red Cross supporter?
-If so, let our supporter care team know.
-They’ll stop any further mail being sent to their address:
+If the person whose will you are the executor for was a British Red Cross supporter, please contact our supporter team and they'll stop any further mail being sent to the deceased's address.

 Pecuniary and specific gifts